School of Computer Science, University of Bristol

-The Department of Computer Science of the University of Bristol, is the computer science department of the University of Bristol and is based in the Merchant Venturers building on Woodland Road, close to Bristol city centre.
-As of 2021 the department is home to 145 academic staff, researchers, and PhD students.
+The School of Computer Science of the University of Bristol, formerly the Department of Computer Science, is the computer science school of the University of Bristol and is based in the Merchant Venturers building on Woodland Road, close to Bristol city centre.
+As of 2026 the department is home to 177 academic staff, researchers, and PhD students.

 Research

 Research in the department is organised around 10 research groups, which focus on cryptography, algorithms, Human–computer interaction (HCI), computer vision, artificial intelligence (AI), verification, computational neuroscience, cybersecurity, robotics, high-performance computing, and programming languages.